Bx2u3/Edgenuity-Brainly-Scripts/README.md

 <h2>Assignment Unlocker</h2>
 Lets you go to not unlocked assignments on the course map.
 You may need to reload the page when on the coursemap to start the script.
 <a href="https://github.com/Subatomicmc/Edgenuity-Brainly-Scripts/raw/master/AssignmentUnlocker.user.js">Click to install</a>

+<h2>Video Watcher</h2>
+Completes Warm-ups, Instructions, and Summarys automatically so you can do the assignments without the videos interupting you.
+Starts automatically on coursemap, so you may want to turn off the script in tampermonkey when not in use.
+REQUIRES EdgenTweaks with auto advance, and practice guessing on.
+<a href="https://host.gradyn.com/edgentweaks/">Install EdgenTweaks</a>
+<a href="https://github.com/Subatomicmc/Edgenuity-Brainly-Scripts/raw/master/VideoWatcher.user.js">Install Video Watcher</a>